sims-kale/LMS/README.md

 # LMS - FRONTEND
 This project is used with Django API server, myQL and frontend  is build with React.JS

-getBooks - fetch all the books on Dashboard
+Dashboard - fetch all the books on Dashboard

-insertBook - insert new book in database
+Insert Button- insert new book in database

-deleteBook - delete book from database using Unique ISBN no. of that book
+Delete Button - delete book from database using Unique ISBN no. of that book

-updateBook - Update existing book from database.
+Update Button - Update existing book from database.

+Login Form - To login For Admins only

+Signup Form - Signup for new Admins